cubanmakers/OpenLung/concepts/humidifier-concept-0/README.md

 ## Overview:

 ### Considerations:
 - Sensors can be “turned off” in event that parts/supplies cannot be manufactured/sourced.
-(Coordinate with Controller team)